DataDog/dd-py-tracing-workshop/README.md

 For traditional metrics and logging this is a full-stop in practice.
 But _traces_ can cross host-boundaries.

-Here's how to make this happen in the datadog client
+Here's how to make this happen in the datadog client.
+First we configure the service that behaves as the client, to propagate information about the active trace via HTTP headers

 ```
 def best_match(beer):